PlayeRom/flightgear-addon-menu-aggregator/README.md

 To see suggestions while typing a multi-key command, press the `Tab` key.

 Dialog boxes also have their own keyboard shortcuts.
 Each menu item can be activated using the keys `1`-`9` and `0`.
-The `Backspace` key represents clicking the "< Back" button.
 The `Esc` key closes the menu window.